crescent-network/crescent/x/liquidity/spec/08_params.md

 Reserve coin withdrawal with less proportion by WithdrawFeeRate.
 This fee prevents attack vectors from repeated deposit/withdraw transactions.

+## DepositExtraGas

+Extra gas imposed to the depositor when they deposit to a pool, since the deposit is happened in end-block, not in the msg handler.

+## WithdrawExtraGas

+Extra gas imposed to the withdrawer when they withdraw from a pool, since the withdrawal is happened in end-block, not in the msg handler.

 ## OrderExtraGas

 Extra gas imposed to the orderer when they make an order, since the order matching